LITUATUI/pushevs.com/content/posts/pedro/2024-10-29-dacia-spring-gets-a-generous-price-cut.md

 categories:
   - "General"
 images:
-  - "/images/Dacia_Spring_Belgium.avif"
+  - "/images/Dacia_Spring_Luxembourg.avif"
 ---

-Dacia Spring finally got a generous, but predictable price cut in an European country.
-Belgium is the first to get it, but other European countries will soon follow.
+Dacia Spring finally got a generous, but predictable price cut in European countries.
+Belgium and Luxembourg are first to get it, but other European countries will soon follow.

 These are the prices of the different variants in Belgium.